Manivela/p2pgames/README.md

   - blocks placed by one player will be placed for all players
   - players can remove blocks using the <kbd>Alt</kbd>+<kbd>Click</kbd>
   - you can place other block types by changing the active block type using <kbd>1</kbd>,<kbd>2</kbd>,<kbd>3</kbd>,<kbd>4</kbd>,<kbd>5</kbd> keys
+- play Okey made by me
+  - 2 to 4 players
+  - check wikipedia for the rules

 ## FAQ